Safe Schools Act

 Although GL RI 11-47-60 provides that “No person shall have in his or her possession any firearm or other weapons on school grounds,” in 1990 an exception for people who qualify for concealed carry permits was passed (GL RI 11-47-11, 11-47-9.1).

 Please take a moment and email your local representatives and senators to urge them to support the Safe Schools Act – it’s fast and easy and it REALLY counts!

 Overwhelming Support from Law Enforcement and Educational Professionals

-The Rhode Island Police Chiefs Association supports this legislation.
+The Rhode Island State Police and the Rhode Island Police Chiefs Association supports this legislation.